delodell/jollyjump/wp-content/plugins/wp-review/readme.txt

 * Works with caching plugins and all majority of themes.
 * Easy to modify the CSS to better fit your theme style.
 * Support for adding your own custom fields.
-* Minimalist, lightweight, and efficient code means that your users wonít notice any hiccups.
+* Minimalist, lightweight, and efficient code means that your users won't notice any hiccups.
 * Position it above or below the content with ease and no coding.
-* Supports Shortcode [wp-review] to show review anywhere in post.
+* Supports Shortcode `[wp-review]` to show review anywhere in post.
 * Developer friendly - Useful filters are included!
 So you can use it in your themes.

 = Support =